 Could a mini facelift be the better choice for you?

 The risks associated with general anesthetic are lowered when the surgery time is decreased, and a mini lift takes only about 2 hours.
 It’s even possible to do the procedure with IV sedation and local anesthetic instead.
 As well, incisions are less extensive.
 That means fewer scars to hide, but a lower risk of infection or wound healing issues too.

 Because a mini-lift is less invasive, the potential auricular nerve damage risks are reduced.
 The swelling and general recovery time will be shorter, and many people appreciate that it’s less disruptive.

 Dr. Torgerson focuses his Yorkville Toronto practice on facial surgical and non-surgical procedures.
 He ’s an in-demand facial expert and one of the most respected facial plastic surgeons in Canada.
 Certified by the Royal College of Physicians and Surgeons of Canada, his chic, modern surgical facility is also fully accredited as out-of-hospital premises (OHP) level 3.

 Dr. Torgerson’s artistic ability translates into every facial cosmetic procedure, and the fact that he genuinely cares for his patients comes through at every stage of the patient experience.
-Your transformation journey begins with a complimentary consultation.
+Your transformation journey begins with a consultation.
 We look forward to seeing you!